simple-integrated-marketing/generator-craftplugin/README.md

 ### Sample Output

-Here's an example of the output from a `yo craftplugin` generator:
+Here's an example of the output from a `yo simplecraftplugin` generator:

 ```
 [ Initializing ]